qiaoxueshi/BTIConcepts/README.md

 ## Yeah, Yeah, Seriously, What Is It?

+You can read more about it [here](http://briterideas.blogspot.com/2013/03/open-source-code-bticoncepts.html).
+In summary:

 **Categories**
 - BTIErrorCategories.
 Log those errors when you are otherwise too lazy to do so.
 - NSArray.  firstObject.
 Woo!